 Birger Engineering put /i Technology into their lens control systems.

-Blackmagic URSA Mini Pro with optional PL lens mount features contact pins for compatibility with Cooke’s i/Technology protocol allowing lens information to be saved as metadata and used in software like DaVinci Resolve and Fusion.
+Blackmagic URSA Mini Pro G1 and G2, with optional PL lens mount, feature contact pins for compatibility with Cooke’s i/Technology protocol allowing lens information to be saved as metadata and used in software like DaVinci Resolve and Fusion.

 The Canon CINE-SERVO 17-120mm T2.95 zoom lens and new Canon CINE-SERVO 50-1000mm T5.0-8.9 Ultra-Telephoto Zoom lens include industry-standard camera-to-lens communication protocols for 12-pin serial communication, Cooke's /i Technology and Canon EOS-LENS data communication technology.